 Contactless check-in/check-out: Parents must maintain 6-feet social distancing requirements during check-in and check-out times and avoid congregating in groups before, during and after camp.
 Parents will verbally acknowledge the child's name for attendance purposes.
 During this time, parents will not be permitted to stay and observe camps, unless approved by the Director and if proper PPE is used.

 Personal sanitation: Staff and campers must frequently wash hands for at least 20 seconds with soap and water.
 When soap and water are unavailable, staff and campers will be required to use a hand sanitizer that contains at least 60% alcohol.
 SCC will provide hand sanitizer as an extra precaution, but parents should provide campers with their own sanitizer which must not be shared with other participants.

-Limiting physical interaction: While we believe in the power of supporting teammates, high fives, fist bumps, hugs, and other camper-to-camper/ coach-to-camper contact will not be allowed unless training or competitive activity requires closer contact and are approved by camp staff following the state and local guidelines.
-Sharing of food or drink is strictly forbidden.
+Limiting physical interaction: While we believe in the power of supporting teammates, high fives, fist bumps, hugs, and other camper-to-camper/ coach-to-camper contact will be limited unless training or competitive activity requires closer contact and are approved by camp staff following the state and local guidelines.
+Sharing food or drink is strictly forbidden.
 Snack and lunch breaks will be taken in groups adhering to state and local guidelines for social distancing.

 The following procedures apply specifically to overnight SCC camps and clinics and must be adhered to by all staff, campers, and camper families.

 Overnight accommodations may be operating with limited capacity, based on state and local guidelines and facility policies.